Frequently Asked Questions

 Q: Are you qualified and insured?

 The answer is yes to both guys.
 All of our staff have the relevant Health & Hygiene certificates.
-We’re registered with our local Redditch council and the catering association NCASS.
+We’re registered with our local council.
 We have employee and public liability insurance for your peace of mind.

-Arrow Valley Hog Roast has achieved the top rating of ‘5’ on the Food Hygiene Rating Scheme, which means that our hog roast business was found to have ‘very good’ hygiene standards.
+Arrow Valley Hog Roast has achieved the top rating of ‘5’ on the Food Hygiene Rating Scheme, which means that our hog roast business was found to have ‘very good’ hygiene standards, including a comprehensive food safety risk assessment.

 Q: What size access for the roaster?